yogsototh/yblog/Scratch/en/blog/Haskell-the-Hard-Way.md

 myfunc list = foldl <span class="yellow">bar</span> <span class="blue">initialValue</span> <span class="green">list</span>
 </pre>

-If you really want to know how the magic works.
-Here is the definition of `foldl`.
+If you really want to know how the magic works, here is the definition of `foldl`:

 ~~~~~~ {.haskell}
 foldl f z [] = z